 Traveling to Austria during COVID

 Austria is currently experiencing a wave of COVID-19 cases due to the omicron variant.
-On January 14 Austria recorded 16,822 new COVID cases, the highest daily rate since the beginning of the pandemic.
 The Department of State has issued a Level 4 Travel Advisory for Austria, advising U.S. citizens not to travel to Austria due to very high levels of COVID-19 cases.
 U.S. Embassy Vienna has received numerous reports from U.S. citizen visitors who tested positive for COVID-19 just prior to their return flight to the United States, and subsequently ordered to quarantine in Austria until released for travel by Austrian health officials (typically 10-14 days, but can be longer), at their expense.

 It is each traveler’s responsibility to weigh the risks to decide whether to travel during this pandemic.
 U.S. citizens who choose to travel internationally including to Austria should be aware that they may face unexpected challenges related to COVID-19 as they attempt to return to the United States or attempt to travel to a neighboring country.